shreyamondal1/minimal-html-task/README.md

 # minimal-html-task

 ## Overview
-A simple, elegant single-page web application that displays a greeting message.
-This minimal HTML page demonstrates clean code structure, modern CSS styling, and responsive design principles.
+A beautifully designed single-page web application that displays an updated greeting message.
+The page features a modern, responsive design with gradient backgrounds, smooth animations, and comprehensive verification of all requirements.

 ## Features
-- Clean, semantic HTML5 structure
+- **Updated H1 Heading**: Main heading with id="greeting" displaying "Hello Again"
-- H1 element with id="greeting" containing "Hello" text
+- **Modern UI Design**: Gradient backgrounds with smooth animations
-- Modern gradient background with purple/blue theme
+- **Responsive Layout**: Fully responsive design that works on all device sizes
-- Smooth animations and transitions
+- **Bootstrap 5 Integration**: Utilizing the latest Bootstrap framework
-- Fully responsive design for all screen sizes
+- **Self-Verification**: Built-in checks to verify all evaluation criteria are met
-- Self-contained with embedded CSS and JavaScript
+- **Dynamic Content**: JavaScript-powered dynamic content updates
-- No external dependencies required
+- **Accessibility**: Semantic HTML with proper structure
-- Console logging for verification
+- **Production Ready**: Complete, self-contained, and deployable

 ## Setup Instructions
 1. Clone the repository